Walt Terrell: Career

-On August 6, 1983, Terrell hit a two-run home run off future Hall of Famer Ferguson Jenkins of the Chicago Cubs in the third inning, then another two-run homer the very next inning.
-Jenkins shut down the rest of the offense, but lost the game 4–1.
-Later that same month, Terrell had another three hits, including a three-run home run.
-In five years as a hitter, he logged only three home runs and ten runs batted in but all three home runs and seven of the ten RBI came in a seventeen-day span.
+On August 6, 1983, as a rookie facing future Hall of Famer Ferguson Jenkins of the Chicago Cubs, Terrell turned out not only to be the best pitcher that day, but also the best hitter.
+Entering the game Terrell had struck out in the majority of his at bats on the season, with eight strikeouts in 14 trips to the plate.
+He came up to bat in third inning at Wrigley Field, and hit a two-run home run.
+He came up again in the fourth - and hit another.
+Jenkins shut down the rest of the Mets' offense, as all four Met RBIs came off of Terrell's bat.
+He also had the longest start of his major league career to that point, giving up one run in 7.1 innings.
+Final score - Mets 4, Cubs 1.
+Later that month, Terrell had another three hits, including a three-run home run.
+In five years as a hitter (the rest of his career was spent in the American League, which employed a designated hitter), he logged only three home runs and ten runs batted in, but all three home runs, as well as seven of the ten RBI, came in a seventeen-day span in August 1983, his rookie year.